Oh, the joys of aging and sleep!

 - Use a cane at night to help you be more steady.

 Changes in sleep quality and quantity frequently happen with aging.
 Make sure to take common-sense preventative steps and precautions when trying to improve your sleep.
 Eliminate behaviors that could be making it worse such as drinking coffee, soda, or caffeinated tea during the day.
 Improve sleep hygiene and try to treat insomnia with cognitive behavioral therapy.
-If your sleep is still a problem discuss the risk and benefits of sleep aids with your doctor to see if a trial is right for you.
+If your sleep is still a problem discuss the risk and benefits of sleep aids with your doctor to see if a medication trial is right for you.

 I recommend these products and books to help improve your sleep: